We've got everything you need!

-7.3 Prohibited Uses and Activities.
-Clients may not use the Ontop Card to solicit or provide services for the benefit of: (a) an individual, organization, or country that is blocked or sanctioned by the United States, including those identified on the United States Office of Foreign Asset Control (OFAC); (b) any unaffiliated third parties; or (c) any other services not for the benefit of a User.
-Further, Clients may not use the Ontop Card to solicit or provide services involving or related to any of the items in the lists of Prohibited Uses and Prohibited Activities contained in the Platform Terms of Service.
-If Ontop suspects or determines that Clients are using the Services in any way related to activities listed under Prohibited Uses or Prohibited Activities of the Platform Terms of Service, Ontop reserves the right to disable Client’s account, freeze any funds in Client’s account, and report Client’s activity to Ontop’s financial services providers and/or other regulatory authorities with jurisdiction over Ontop and/or Client.
+7.3 Prohibited Card Uses and Activities.
+You may not use the Ontop Card to solicit or provide services for the benefit of: (a) an individual, organization, or country that is blocked or sanctioned by the United States, including those identified on the United States Office of Foreign Asset Control (OFAC); (b) any unaffiliated third parties; or (c) any other services not for the benefit of a Cardholder.
+Further, you may not use the Ontop Card to solicit or provide services involving or related to any of the items in the lists of Prohibited Uses and Prohibited Activities contained in our Acceptable Use Policy.
+If Ontop suspects or determines that you are using the Services in any way related to activities listed under Prohibited Uses or Prohibited Activities of our Acceptable Use Policy, we reserve the right to disable your Card Account, freeze any funds in your Card Account, and report your activity to our financial services providers and/or other regulatory authorities with jurisdiction over our operations and/or you.

 7.4 Usage.
 Use of your Ontop Card means that you agree to these Terms.
 You will use the Ontop Card in accordance with these Terms, or as we may otherwise communicate to you from time to time.
-You will not use the Ontop Card for illegal, fraudulent or defamatory purposes or take any steps which could undermine the security or integrity of our services, or cause harm to or threaten to harm any other user of Ontop.
+You will not use the Ontop Card for illegal, fraudulent or defamatory purposes or take any steps which could undermine the security or integrity of our Services, or cause harm to or threaten to harm any of our other Users.

 8.1 Term.
 These Terms will remain in full force and effect for as long as you use the Ontop Card Services.

 8.2 Termination by Ontop and/or Ontop Card Provider.
-Ontop and/or Ontop Card Provider may terminate the relationship with a User in any of the following cases:
+Ontop and/or Ontop Card Provider may terminate the relationship with you under these Terms in any of the following cases:

 b) Acts of God or force majeure event (as defined below);